dfandrich/speakout-account-info/README.md

 expiry date on one line separated with spaces.
 There are a number command-line options available to change this behaviour.

-`--help` will show a brief list of options.
+`--help` will show a brief list of options and the version number.

 `--quiet` will cause the script to act as though `quiet=yes` were found in the configuration file.